bnmnetp/DS320/README.md

   1. Load the data and explore
   2. Create OrderPeriod column using year and month
   3. Determine a user's cohort group based on their first order
-  4. Rollup data by cohort group and order period
+  4. Rollup data by cohort group and order period.
+That is for each cohort group, for each OrderPeriod, how much did all of the people in the cohort spend during that OrderPeriod.
+We will expect this to drop off over time.
   5. Label the cohort period for each cohort group
   6. Graph user retention by cohort group
      * Make a line graph